-Tracy Anderson’s 30-Day Method: The Weight-Loss Kick-Start that Makes Perfection PossibleFor Review of Book check out this post here.
+Tracy Anderson’s 30-Day Method: The Weight-Loss Kick-Start that Makes Perfection Possible

 So let’s begin with the exercise since I’m trying to knock that out first thing each day.
 The goal is to eventually do 40 minutes of cardio dancing and then the muscle design workout for the correct day.

 I managed to do both cardio sessions which I believe lasted 10 minutes each.
-I was expecting them to each last 20 minutes so I believe you will have to repeat them to get in a full 40.
+I was expecting them to each last 20 minutes so you will have to repeat them to get in a full 40.
 I’m going to time them exactly tomorrow.
 I also did not notice a difference in the moves between the two sessions.
 Twenty was about all I could get in today of the cardio dancing.

-My cardio workout thoughts:
+My cardio workout thoughts

-You follow a muscle design workout designed by Tracy to work what she calls your acessory muscles (the smaller muscles).
-After 10 days she switches up the routine so your muscles do not get use to the routine.
+You follow a muscle design workout designed by Tracy to work what she calls your accessory muscles (the smaller muscles).
+After 10 days she switches up the routine so your muscles do not get used to the routine.
 As I was flipping through the book for the purpose of this review I realized I totally skipped the stretching sequence so I will have to do that first tomorrow.
 When I was reading the book and looking at the exercises my first thought was there should be a DVD included to show you how to do them.
 It wasn’t until later in the book I learned there was a DVD and it included instructions for each.
-Once you have the exercises down you would be best to move to the book and skip the video as her intentions are to get you to 40 reps with ankle weights and the video gives you time for about 20 and does not repeat on the other side.
+Once you have the exercises down it would be best to move to the book and skip the video as her intentions are to get you to 40 reps with ankle weights and the video gives you time for about 20 and does not repeat on the other side.
 The video is simply a tool to show you how to do each exercise.

-My muscle design workout:
+My muscle design workout THOUGHTS

 This was probably the hardest thing for me to commit to because I already enjoy the way I eat.
-However I really wanted to give this method my 100% effort.
-The first draw back to the meal plan for me was the cost.
+However, I really wanted to give this method my 100% effort.
+The first drawback to the meal plan for me was the cost.
 I spent a good extra $50 this week buying groceries.
 I wanted to get the fresh basil, mint, thyme, etc because I’ve heard things taste so much better when you buy fresh.
-There are a few things I was able to freeze as well as some things that will last me into next week so it is possible that the up front cost is a little high but over a month will even out.
+There are a few things I was able to freeze as well as some things that will last me into next week so it is possible that the upfront cost is a little high but over a month will even out.
 I did also have to take a trip to our local Whole Foods store for a few items that I could not find in the grocery store.
 Each day is a different meal and each meal has a recipe to be found in the back of the book.

-My meal plan thoughts (with photos):
+meal plan thoughts

 Breakfast: Strawberry Mint Salad.
-At a glace my thoughts about this meal is that there is no protein and not much fiber, and she does not have a snack between breakfast and lunch.
+At a glance, my thoughts about this meal are that there is no protein and not much fiber, and she does not have a snack between breakfast and lunch.
 I’m a little worried about how it will sustain me.
-I also wondered when I made this meal what the benefits of mint are so I took the time to look it up.Quote taken from this
+I also wondered when I made this meal what the benefits of mint are so I took the time to look it up.
+This quote is taken from this

 Mint contains a number of vitamins and minerals, which are vital to maintain a healthy body.
 Mint is rich in Vitamins A and C and also contains smaller amounts of Vitamin B2.
 Vitamin C is an important antioxidant and may help to decrease the risk of certain cancers such as colon and rectal cancer.
 Although mint may be consumed in small quantities, the vital nutrients obtained are still beneficial to one’s health.